Intel’s Arrow Lake-S CPUs and Z890 Motherboards

 -

-- The Arrow Lake-S CPUs will feature the Lion Cove P-Core and Skymont E-Core architecture.
+CPU Architecture: - The Arrow Lake-S CPUs will feature the Lion Cove P-Core and Skymont E-Core architecture.

 - These chips will have up to 8 P-Cores and 16 E-Cores, resulting in a total of 24 cores and 32 threads—similar to the existing 14th and 13th Gen flagship CPUs.